Valencia's International College Program with Academic Training at the Walt Disney World© Resort

 Travel and Re-Entry

-• If the J visa is expired, the exchange visitor must obtain a new visa before re-entry to the U.S. will be granted.
+If the J visa has expired, you must obtain a new visa before re-entry to the U.S. will be granted.

-• For travel to a country other than the visitor’s home country, exchange visitors should contact the consulate or embassy of that country for entry requirements and procedures.
+For travel to a country other than the visitor’s home country, contact the ARO and the consulate or embassy of that country for entry requirements.

-• Travel must be completed before the end date on the DS-2019.
+Travel must be completed before the end date on the DS-2019 form.

 Ending Your J Exchange Visitor Program

-• Report your departure date and reason to the ARO in advance.
+Report your departure date and reason to the ARO in advance.
 You must depart the United States within 30 days of completing or ceasing program activities.
-Overstaying the 30 days is a serious immigration violation that may negatively affect your ability to obtain a new visa or re-enter the U.S. in the future.
+Overstaying the 30 days is a serious immigration violation and may negatively affect future visa eligibility or re-entry to the U.S.

-• Exchange visitors who end their program more than 30 days prior to the end date on the DS-2019, who intend to depart the U.S. and not return, must notify the sponsoring department/center and their ARO.
+Exchange visitors who end their program more than 30 days before the DS-2019 end date and do not plan to return must notify their sponsoring department/center and ARO.

-• The counting time in J status BEGINS from either the begin date on the DS-2019 OR the arrival date on the I-94 card.
-The counting time in J status ENDS when you reach the end date on the DS-2019 OR you reach the maximum limit of your category OR you complete your program objective:
+Time in J status BEGINS from either the DS-2019 start date or the arrival date on the I-94 card.
+It ENDS when you reach the DS-2019 end date, the maximum limit of your category, OR upon completion of your program objective:

 Government Agency Contacts